 Taking You with Me: In Episode 4, he attempts to self-destruct his mobile suit by destroying its reactor with his rifle to destroy the Federation suits attacking him.
 One of them kills him before he succeeds.

-Cardias' younger sister and Banagher's aunt.
+Cardeas' younger sister.
 A woman with a somewhat elegant appearance, shoulder length blond hair, tight cheeks and deep eyes that give off a cold magnetism.
 She is married to the chairman of Anaheim Electronics, Melanie Hue Carbine (Marth Vist is often referred to as "The Empress Of The Moon") of the Carbine family which established Anaheim Electronics.
 Through the Carbine family she has connections with the higher ups of the Earth Federation.
 She has a sharper mouth than her husband, which makes her a shrewd businesswoman.
 To the Vist family, it was a rarity to bear a woman of such character.
 She sends Alberto Vist to Industrial 7 in order to murder Cardeas.
 She’s an ambitious woman who takes part in the delivery obstruction of “Laplace’s Box” and aims at seizing the Vist Foundation as well as taking back the box.

 Big Bad: The second candidate, alongside Frontal.
 The two are parts of a dichotomy, with Martha's violent conservatism and desire to preserve the status quo by any means necessary being treated as far worse than Full Frontal's desire to use the Box to create change (albeit bad change).